 HTTP is the foundation of data communication.
-Without HTTP, there would have been no internet.
-All the content available over the internet is accessible only because of it.
-We watch a movie, talk with friends, make video calls, and order stuff online only because of this application.
+Without HTTP, there would have been no Internet.
+All the content available over the Internet is accessible only because of it.
+We watch a movie, talk with friends, make video calls, and order products online only because of this application.

 What is HTTP/2 Protocol?